aws-samples/athena-materialize-query-using-batch/README.md

 4. Declare the stack in the `cdk/stacks/app.py` file
 5. Deploy the job with the cdk cli.
 EG: `cdk deploy SampleJobStack --profile some-named-profile-here`

-# Raw Dev Notes

-## TODO Open questions
-* Double check: in the lambda ingestion, how does it know what table/DB to make the csv a part of
-* How to schedule the actual batch job (eg: in batch_job_stack).
-Forget if i included a place to put cron scheduling syntax

 ## App Structure
 The app is structured as follows